Instructions for Backing Up Data

 Instructions:

-- Go to the Support section of the app
+- Go to the Settings section of the app

-- Scroll down and tap the row that says ‘Export Data in a CSV File.’
+- Scroll down and tap the row that says ‘Export CSV’

-- You’ll then be taken to a screen where you can choose which data you want to export to a CSV File.
+- Choose which data you want to export to a CSV File.

 ***IMPORTANT*** Although you can export your data in a CSV File, the app doesn’t support the option to import data from a CSV File.
 Please use one of the alternate backup options above.